elementary-Inc/blog/_posts/2022/2022-01-27-2021-ui-study-results-dock-multitasking.md

 When looking at frequent or daily users of elementary OS specifically, the breakdown was similar: **7%** never, **16%** infrequently, **22%** frequently, and **55%** daily.

 We also asked, "Anything else to share about how you launch apps and search?", and we've been digging through these free-form responses.
+Many clarify when and how people prefer using search versus an app launcher.

 ---